Ralph Stock: Social commitment

 Stock works on gamification, games for health and games for digital education through the division of Promotion Software GmbH specialized in applied games (Serious Games Solutions) and shares his experience at trade fairs.
 In addition to his work as a game developer, he attended the International German Forum on Health and Innovation (Internationales Deutschlandforum) at the request of Angela Merkel, which was held at the German Chancellery.
 Stock also speaks at events like the Learntec conference, the Didacta trade fair for the education sector, the Bizplay trade conference, the Serious Games Conference, and German Dev Days.

 Ralph Stock is also invited to judge competitions.
 In 2019 he was a judge at the Animated Games Award, a contest held by the Stuttgart International Festival of Animated Films.

 Recognition

-Ralph Stock is regarded as one of the leading developers of digital games for the health and education sectors.
+Stock is regarded as one of the leading developers of digital games for the health and education sectors.

 His most famous game, Mad TV, is a whacky television station simulation game published by Rainbow Arts in 1991.
-The game received positive reviews from the trade press (Powerplay magazine: “Mad TV is one of the funniest strategy games of the year”) and inspired various official and unofficial sequels.
+The game received positive reviews from the trade press (Powerplay magazine called it "one of the funniest strategy games of the year") and inspired various official and unofficial sequels.

 Stock's Emergency HQ, released in 2018 for iOS and Android, is the first game in the Emergency series to be designed as a purely free-to-play game.
-PocketPC magazine describes it as a successful implementation of the Emergency game principle: “In conclusion: a strong classic re-issued for the mobile gaming market”.
+PocketPC magazine described it as a successful implementation of the Emergency game principle, calling it "a strong classic re-issued for the mobile gaming market".

 His game Emergency 2016 was presented as an application example at the 10th European Conference on Game Based Learning by the University of the West of Scotland.